Michelle B. Sabick, Ph.D.

 Chair of Aviation Science

 Saint Louis University's Parks College of Engineering, Aviation and Technology prepares students for careers in engineering, aviation, physics and related fields.
 Satisfying this mission demands excellence in academic programs that integrate the education of the whole person, in the liberal and Jesuit traditions, with classroom and laboratory experiences in the major fields of study.
-A Parks College education provides opportunities for students to develop intellectually, stay abreast of changing technology, and to prepare for a lifetime of learning.
+SLU's degrees in aviation, engineering and physics provide opportunities for students to develop intellectually, stay abreast of changing technology, and to prepare for a lifetime of learning.

 Parks College utilizes the Math-Index to place students in the appropriate mathematics course.
 The Math-Index is an equation that includes a student’s ACT and/or SAT test scores, high school GPA, and high school math work to determine the appropriate placement.
 Additional math assessments may be required of beginning and transfer students who have not completed a college-level transferable mathematics course before coming to Parks College.
 Math assessments do not result in credit being awarded.